ijt/tweed/README.md

 The sentiments are calculated as the average sentiment for the tweets for the keyword over the sampling interval.

+### Time-averaged sentiment

+Two hashmaps are updated from the incoming tweets, one counting how many tweets match each keyword and another adding up the sentiment values for each keyword.

+Periodically, the average sentiment for each keyword is computed from these hashmaps and stored in the database.
+The hashmaps are then cleared for the next interval.

 ## Deployment